sunilvb/stellar-bank/README.md

 Note: this dependancy is already added in the source pom.xml.

-### Installing
+### Installing and Running

-To run the sample, install Maven, Java 1.8+, MySql and download the code.
+To run the sample install Java 1.8+, Maven,  MySql for your OS and download the code.
 Edit the application.properties file to setup your DB connection.

 And simply run this command in the source root